Lindeth Tower

 Lindeth Tower is a Victorian folly in Silverdale, Lancashire, England.
 It is an embattled square tower of three storeys.
-It was built in 1842 by the Preston banker Hesketh Fleetwood.
+It was built in 1842 by Henry Paul Fleetwood, a distant relative of Peter Hesketh-Fleetwood, the founder of Fleetwood.
+A slate plaque bears the wording "Erected 1842 by H.P.
+Fleetwood Esq".
 Elizabeth Gaskell stayed in the tower in the 1840s and 1850s and her novel Ruth was written there.
 Lindeth Tower is a Grade II listed building.